EquiFox/MInject/README.md

 }
 ```

 ## Safety Mechanisms
-These features are currently only supported for `x86 processes`.
-Tested and confirmed working on `Albion Online` as of August 21, 2017.
+Tested and confirmed working on `Albion Online` (x86) &  `Escape from Tarkov` (x64) as of November 27th, 2017.

 Since multiple variants of Mono exists, using these features on any other Mono process might result in a crash.

+Note: Disabling AssemblyLoad Callbacks also prevents the assembly to be listed by GetAssemblies(), it's the recommended way to go.

 ## Compile Yourself
 - Requires Visual Studio 2017 (Toolset v141)